Categories

 What questions can good testing answer?

-• Does my application meet my performance standards?
+• Does my application perform fast and reliably?

-• Will my application scale with me as my business grows?
+• Will it scale smoothly as usage grows?

 What kind of testing does WebRTC.ventures offer?